tessgi/TessGiWebsite/content/pages/the-mission/science.md

 <img class="img-responsive" style="max-width:67%;" src="images/mission/tess_2yearskycoverage.png">
 <br/>

-*The pointings for Sectors 14-16 and 24-26 were shifted toward the North ecliptic pole by 31 degrees to minimize impacts of scattered light from the Earth and Moon.
+*The pointings for Sectors 14-16 shifted toward the North ecliptic pole by 31 degrees to minimize impacts of scattered light from the Earth and Moon.
 See the [technical details page](observing-technical.html) for additional information.*